dimplekumar1/WGU-C950-WGUPS-Delivery-Management-System/README.md

        - FIND the nearest delivery address from current location
        - FOR each package in the truck
          - IF package address matches the nearest delivery address
-           - DELIVER the package and UPDATE status
+           - DELIVER all packages with that address and UPDATE status
            - UPDATE mileage and time
            - REMOVE package from truck
            - SET current location to the delivery address
-           - FOR other packages with the same delivery address
-             - DELIVER the package and UPDATE status
-             - UPDATE mileage and time
-             - REMOVE package from truck
            - STOP searching for packages at this address
          - IF no matching package address
            - PRINT a message
            - UPDATE mileage and time for truck returning to hub after package deliveries